If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 We decided to come back to around 15 minutes in advance of a departure and spend some time exploring some of the exhibits.
 We visited the ISS display, the Starship Gallery, and the Mission to Mars exhibit.

 Then, it was time for the tram ride.
-As previously mentioned, there are usually two separate tram routes to choose from, but the day we visited it was less busy and so they were running a combined tour.
-This means we got to visit Mission Control, the astronaut training center, and the Rocket Park.
+As previously mentioned, there are usually different tram routes to choose from, but the day we visited it was less busy and so they were running a combined tour.
+This means we got to visit Mission Control, the astronaut training center, and the Rocket Park, which was pretty awesome.

 We also enjoyed seeing the huge astronaut training center, but I have to say, the Rocket Park was something else.
 There’s nothing quite like being up close to a Saturn V rocket to give you an idea of the scale of these vehicles.